[−][src]Enum serde_yaml::Value

 ) -> Result<V::Value, Error> where

-type is expecting a unit struct with a particular name.
+V: Visitor<'de>, Hint that the Deserialize type is expecting a unit struct with a particular name.
 Read more

 fn deserialize_newtype_struct<V>(